basuregami/UserModule/README.md

     1) You need to install the admin panel backend theme template
     2) You need to change in default middleware RedirectIfAuthentication.php redirect ('/home') to redirect('/console/dashboard')
+    3) Before trying out the package after all completing all the procedure run the composer-dump autoload command i.e. "composer dump-autoload"

 # Installation